Olive Kitteridge: "Criminal"

 Rebecca Brown's grandfather, Reverend Tyler Caskey, was a Congregationalist minister.
 Rev. Caskey's first wife died and left him with two small girls.
 Rev. Caskey remarried and had Rebecca's mother.
 Rebecca's mother married a minister, Reverend Brown.
 Rebecca's mother left her husband to go to California to become an actress.

 Rebecca's father did not remarry.
-Rebacca's mother occasionally sent her postcards from California.
+Rebecca's mother occasionally sent her postcards from California.
 Rebecca sent many letters to her mother at the last address she had for her.
 Rebecca's father had a rule, no talking at the dinner table.
 She and her father had their meals in silence.
 After her father died, Rebecca developed an almost compulsive urge to talk.

 Olive Kitteridge had been Rebecca's math teacher and had made her anxious.
 Rebecca graduated from high school and attended a university two hours away.
 When asked about her mother, Rebecca would say her mother had "passed away".
 Rebecca fell in love with a fellow student, Jace Burke.
 Jace was a piano player.
 He left the university and played at bars in Boston.
 On weekends, Rebecca would take a bus and stay with Jace at his apartment.
 Jace broke up with Rebecca when he met another woman.

 One day at her doctor's office, Rebecca took a magazine from the waiting room.
 There was a story in the magazine that Rebecca wanted to finish.
 The story was about a man who came home for lunch every day and sat at the kitchen table talking with his wife.
 The wife was not satisfied with her life and at the end of the story left her husband.
 The man stopped coming home for lunch.
 Rebecca takes the pages with the story out of the magazine and burns the pages in the kitchen sink.

 During another visit to her doctor's office, Rebecca looks for something to steal.
 She saw a small glass vase on the windowsill.
 During the office visit, Rebacca's doctor tells her all diagnostic tests were negative, and he did not know the source of her stomach pain.
 The doctor suggested that Rebecca has a sensitive stomach.
 On her way out of the doctor's office, Rebecca places the vase in her knapsack and leaves.

 Rebecca lives with her boyfriend David who runs a health club.
 Their apartment is across the street from a bar.
 Rebecca observes the activity taking place in the parking lot of the bar, including visits by the police.
 Rebecca is looking for a job and has an interview for a dental assistant position.
 Rebecca does not get the job and tells David it may have been because she talked too much.
 Rebecca does get a job typing traffic reports for an agency that studies traffic flow in different cities.